makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-how-to-configure-mikrotik-as-wifi-client-with-iphone-hotspot.md

 + Iphone6S DHCP server, distributes the IP addresses with an expiration time of 24h, from the network range 172.20.10.0/28 - I have not ever tried connecting more than 16 devices, so the result is unknown.
 During my testing it is the RouterBoard which is having it's own DHCP server, serving all the clients connected over wired network, Iphone is just converting the LTE to wifi and bring the NAT functionality

 ## Configuration

 0. plug in the power cord to your device and plug the ethernet cable to one of the ports of the device
 1. connect to it via winbox, apply the stock configuration (all your ports will end up on the same LAN bridge, so regardless which ethernet you will be connected to the Mikrotik, management should be in place)
 2. Exclude the Wi-Fi interface from the bridge - Bridge -> Ports -> Delete the Wi-Fi interface (wlan1)
 3. Include the Ether1 interface in the bridge - Bridge - Ports -> Open ether5 -> Copy -> Change the interface in the new dialog to ether 1 -> OK (this will cause that all your ethernet ports can be used to connect devices, with stock configuration the ether1 is being used as the uplink) - within our scenario we use the wlan1 as the uplink
 4. Adjust which is the WAN port - Interfaces -> Interface list - WAN -> wlan1 (with stock it is ether1, it needs to be changed for the wlan1, as it plays the uplink role)
-5. Wireless -> WiFi interfaces -> wlan1 -> Mode - Station
+Wireless -> WiFi interfaces -> wlan1 -> Mode - Station
 5. Connect the Wi-Fi interface as a client to the Wi-Fi network (in our case it is the mobile hotspot from your mobile) - Wireless -> WiFi interfaces -> wlan1 -> Scan -> find the WiFi network and press Connect
 6. Adjust the security settings of the WiFi client - Wireless -> Security Profiles -> default -> Mode: dynamic keys; Authentication Types WPA/WPA2 PSK (within SOHO this is the most typical config, actually it also applies to the iphone - but please check the settings on your's as it may differ for some reason).
 You can also create as many profiles here as you like (depending from how many wifi hotspots you'd like to consume the Internet from, then within the Interface wlan1 -> Wireless -> security profile just change the profile and you will switch from one network to another)
 7. Enable the DHCP client on the WiFi interface - IP -> DHCP client -> Change ether1 to wlan1

-If everything is OK with the security settings your Mikrotik will connect to the hotspot and the Internet should be reachable.<br>
+If everything is OK with the security settings your Mikrotik will connect to the hotspot and the Internet should be reachable.

 You can apply further configs on top of that starting for here.

 ```shell